Acid washing a swimming pool – without draining

 Most regular pool shop staff lack the experience and chemical knowledge to remove serious staining.
-Because of this, many pool shops will advise their customers to acid wash a swimming pool when it is not required.
-In some cases they even suggest that clients install a new interior to remove the staining.
+Because of this, many pool shops will suggest to acid wash a swimming pool when it is not required.
+In some cases they even suggest that clients install a new interior to remove the staining!
 This is often because they simply don’t know what else to suggest.
 In most cases, we can chemically remove the stains without draining the pool because we are the experts in pool stain removal.

 Why do pool shops recommend acid washing?

 - They don’t know what the stain is

 - You will need to buy lots of chemicals when the pool is refilled

 - Shops make about $500 profit on an acid wash

 - It often works but does not prevent the stains from returning